 Working with numerous Wide Area Network (WAN) service providers a resilient WAN architecture was re-engineered through upgrading and relocation of existing surplus, and redundant services were ceased to realise ongoing operational savings.
 Services have been transitioned from proof of concept to production without impacting service users, utilising where possible the redistribution of existing core infrastructure to maximise the Return on Investment.

 Using PRINCE2 and MSP methodologies with agile approaches to deliverables the programme has delivered real benefits in terms of improved service availability and capabilities.
 Early engagement with key stakeholders was delivered through a series of workshops and a simple to understand short video that could be shared and understood at all levels.
 Further benefits have been seen in terms of technical staff coming together sharing knowledge and working closely across previously separate geographical and organisational areas delivering a common fit for purpose solution.

-The entre Southampton and Portsmouth Primary Data Centre was relocated from its location at St James Hospital and consolidated into to the SCW Data Centre located within University Hospitals Bristol Foundation Trust Tier 3 Data Centre.
-In addition a single common architecture has now been adopted across the four remaining legacy area data centres reducing risks, and increasing service availability and performance.
+The entre Southampton and Portsmouth Primary Data Centre was relocated from its location at St James Hospital and consolidated into the SCW Data Centre located within University Hospitals Bristol Foundation Trust Tier 3 Data Centre.
+In addition, a single common architecture has now been adopted across the four remaining legacy area data centres reducing risks and increasing service availability and performance.
 This enables the 'Infrastructure as a Service' capabilities to be delivered efficiently regardless of location.

 We further implemented a 'fit for purpose' domain, which was highly available, scalable and future-proofed the infrastructure that was used for the consolidation of all legacy BI applications.
 This enabled improved service user access from numerous customer domains.
 The programme has delivered cashable savings through consolidation whilst increasing service availability times - £10k for phase 1 in 2018/19 with phase 2 to deliver £100k in 2019/20.